yusrmuttaqien/portal-berita-site/README.md

 ## Academic Context

-This project was developed as part of Tugas Kelompok ke-3 (Group Assignment #3) for Advanced in Data and Information Management course at Binus Online.
+This project was developed as part of Team Assignment 3 for Advanced in Data and Information Management course at Binus Online.

 ## How To Get Started